Kristin Kreuk

 Kristin Laura Kreuk (/kruːk/; born December 30, 1982) is a Canadian actress.
-Debuting on teen drama Edgemont, she became most known for her roles as Lana Lang in the superhero television series Smallville (2001–2011), also as Catherine Chandler in The CW sci-fi series Beauty & the Beast (2012–2016) and as Joanna Hanley in the CBC/CW legal drama series Burden of Truth (2018–2021).
+Debuting on teen drama Edgemont, she became most known for her television roles as Lana Lang in the superhero television series Smallville (2001–2011), Catherine Chandler in The CW sci-fi series Beauty & the Beast (2012–2016) and as Joanna Hanley in the CBC legal drama series Burden of Truth (2018–2021).
+In 2009, she portrayed Chun-Li in the American martial arts film Street Fighter: The Legend of Chun-Li.

-She has also starred in movies such as the TV movie Snow White: The Fairest of Them All (2001) and both theatrical movies EuroTrip (2004) and Irvine Welsh's Ecstasy (2011).

 Early life

-Kreuk was born in Vancouver, British Columbia, to Deanna Che and Peter Kreuk, two landscape architects.
+Kreuk was born in Vancouver, British Columbia to Deanna Che and Peter Kreuk, two landscape architects.
 Her father is of Dutch descent.
-Her mother is of Chinese descent, born in Indonesia; her maternal grandmother was Chinese Jamaican.
+Her mother is of Chinese descent, born in Indonesia.
+Her maternal grandmother was Chinese Jamaican.
 Her mother and grandmother lived in Singapore and the Solomon Islands before settling in Vancouver.
 She has a younger sister, Justine Kreuk.

-Kreuk trained in karate and gymnastics at the national level until high school, but quit in grade 11 due to scoliosis.
+Kreuk trained in karate and gymnastics at the national level until high school but quit in grade 11 due to scoliosis.
 Kreuk was planning to study forensic science or psychology at Simon Fraser University and was surprised when a casting director for the CBC television series Edgemont contacted her at her high school.

 Career

 Television

 After filming the first season of Edgemont (a teenage soap opera set at a Vancouver-area high school) and getting herself an agent, Kreuk landed the lead role of Snow White in a TV movie, Snow White: The Fairest of Them All, which aired on ABC, and later released on DVD, in 2002.
-In mid-2004, Kreuk took the role of Tenar for the Sci-Fi Channel two-part miniseries Earthsea.
+In mid-2004, Kreuk took the role of Tenar for the Sci-Fi Channel's two-part miniseries Earthsea.
 The miniseries was filmed in Vancouver, directed by Robert Lieberman and broadcast on December 13, 2004.

 After Snow White, Kreuk's agent sent an audition tape to screenwriters Alfred Gough and Miles Millar, who at the time were putting together the cast of a show they had created for the WB Network (now The CW) entitled Smallville.
 The series, which was slated to be shot in Vancouver, revolves around the life of teenager Clark Kent before he becomes Superman.
 Gough and Millar called Kreuk to WB's studios in Burbank, California to audition for the role of Clark Kent's first love, Lana Lang, and she was later cast in the part.
 For a while, Kreuk was starring on both Smallville and Edgemont, although her role on Edgemont slightly diminished over time.
 Edgemont ended its run in 2005.
 After seven seasons, Kreuk left Smallville in the beginning of 2008, when her character leaves town.
 She returned as a guest star in the show's 8th season for five episodes to conclude her storyline.

 In 2009, Kreuk signed on for a multi-episode arc in season three of Chuck.
 She played Hannah, a computer troubleshooter who joins the Buy More Nerd Herd after being laid off from her previous job.